- Interested In

-Teacher: Voice, Piano, Guitar, Songwriting for The Music FactoryMay 2014 to Present (about 5 years)
+Teacher: Voice, Piano, Guitar, Songwriting for The Music FactoryMay 2014 to Present (over 5 years)

 I can teach from experience, but I cannot teach experience. ;)

-Model for TONN Model ManagementDecember 2009 to Present (over 9 years)
+Model for TONN Model ManagementDecember 2009 to Present (about 10 years)

 Getting my foot in the door... ;)

-Lead Singer & Songwriter for BangaloreJune 2008 to Present (about 11 years)
+Lead Singer & Songwriter for BangaloreJune 2008 to Present (over 11 years)

 West African drumming and North Indian classical music, blended with a solid grounding in American roots musics make rhythm-heavy melodies that become vehicles and structures for improvisation and interplay, in the Jazz tradition.

 Studio Manager, Assistant Engineer for Rear Window Recording StudioJanuary 2008 to Present (over 11 years)